-On Tuesday 7, February, 2017 the diocese of Derry held their 10th Annual Pope John Paul II Award ... read more
+On Wednesday afternoon, 7th February 2024 the 17th Annual Pope John Paul II Award Ceremony was held ... read more

 The Award in the Diocese of Derry

 There are 4 Awards - Gold, Silver, Bronze & Papal Cross